Helen Boyd

-Helen Boyd (1969) is the pen name of Gail Kramer, the American author of two books about her relationship with her trans partner.
+Helen Boyd is the pen name of Gail Kramer (born 1969), an American author, academic, and activist.
+Helen is the author two books about her relationship with her trans partner.
 Her partner is referred to in both books as "Betty Crow", though this is also a pseudonym.
+Helen is on staff at Lawrence University in Appleton, Wisconsin as the I.D.E.A.S.
+Division Affinity Groups Coordinator and PRIDE Center Coordinator.

 Biography

-Helen Boyd graduated Phi Beta Kappa from The City College of New York in 1995 with a degree in literature.
-She has been a guest speaker at trans conferences, including the IFGE, First Event, Fantasia Fair, Southern Comfort, the Chicago Be-All, and also at special events like Trans Issues Week at Yale University.
+Helen Boyd graduated Phi Beta Kappa from City College of New York in 1995 with a degree in literature.
+She has been a guest speaker at trans conferences, including the IFGE, First Event, Fantasia Fair, Southern Comfort, the Chicago Be-All, and also at events like Trans Issues Week at Yale University.
 Helen and Betty have spoken about LGBT marriage on PBS's In The Life.
 As of 2011, she is also a Lecturer of Gender and Freshman Studies at Lawrence University.

+Boyd's activism was recognized in 2020 when she was named a "Champion of Pride" by The Advocate.

-Boyd also runs the mHB Forums, a message board for the discussion of crossdressing- and transgender-related topics.
+Boyd formerly ran the mHB Forums, a message board for the discussion of crossdressing- and transgender-related topics.